+- Provides a developmentally appropriate PSHE curriculum through Life Long Learning which develops students understanding of acceptable behaviour and keeping themselves safe.
+Including; - Decision Making lessons

+- RSE schemes for work

+- Road safety

+- Fearless workshops (drugs, knife crime, county lines, gangs and exploitation)

+- eSafety

+- British Values

+- Exploitation

+- Have systems in place for any student to raise concerns with staff, knowing that they

+will be listened to, believed and valued.
+This includes;

+- Assemblies

+- Anti-bullying posters

+- Safe Space

+- Pastoral staff

+- All staff

+- Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported.
+This includes

+- 1:1 meeting to discuss wishes of affected student

+- Changes to timetable

+- Restricted access to school site and activities

+- Counselling

+- External agency support such as HALO

-- Provides a developmentally appropriate PSHE curriculum which develops students understanding of acceptable behaviour and keeping themselves safe.
-(Examples should be listed here) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
-(Examples should be listed here) - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy). - Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual (Electronic), 'Children Who Abuse Others':
+- Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools).

+- Have relevant policies in place (e.g. behaviour for learning and anti-bullying).

+- Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual (Electronic), 'Children Who Abuse Others':